Updated on 12/30/2022 with USB-C conflict information and additional multipoint pairing information.

 Not all wireless devices use Bluetooth

 Keep in mind that not all wireless devices use Bluetooth.
-Alternatives include the Wireless Gigabit specification, Wireless HD, ANT+, ZigBee, NFC as well as Wi-Fi Direct.
-These other technologies typically won’t work with your phone, tablet or PC without some kind of additional hardware.
+Alternatives include the Wireless Gigabit specification, Wireless HD, ANT+, ZigBee, NFC, and Wi-Fi Direct.
+These other technologies typically won’t work with your phone, tablet, or computer without some kind of additional hardware.

-We hope this guide has helped you with your Bluetooth pairing problems.
-If you know of any tip we've missed, share in the comments below!
+I hope this guide has helped you with your Bluetooth pairing problems.
+If you know of any tips I've missed, share them in the comments below!